 Fairhope Fives: Open to players born in 2013.
 It is a first come, first serve program.
 Limited to 48 players.
 Deadline: Feburary 10th or program full Fees: $87 includes jersey, snack/drink from concession stand after game, player insurance

 Fairhope Tots: Open to players born in 2014.
 It is a first come, first serve program.
 Limited to 40 players.
 Deadline: Feburary 10th or program full Fees: $67 includes jersey, snack/drink from concession stand after game, player insurance

 If the registration fee is a hardship, limited scholarships are available.
 Please contact our Club Manager at firstname.lastname@example.org

 Do I have to register online?

 Yes.
-ALL Players MUST register within Got Soccer.
-Make sure to provide email, phone contact & emergency contact information.
+ALL Players MUST register online using Demosphere (This is a new registration system for Spring 2018) Make sure to provide email, phone contact & emergency contact information.

 If you do not access to a computer for online registration or having difficulties, please contact our club registrar at email@example.com

 Will my child have to try out for a team?

 No. All children will be placed on a team.